verizy/verizy-api/README.md

 ### Things to Note
 - If you send `file`, do not include `base64File` parameter and if you send `base64File` please include the `fileMIMEType` and do not include the `file` parameter.
 - `filePath`: Make sure the URL leads to the image or document resource directly without redirections.
 - `docType`: Mentioning the document type is important to detect the relevant document and the extraction of data.
+The valid values of this key are mentioned in [this table](verizy-api/SupportedDocuments.md).
 - `api-key`: This is important to gain access to our services and to track the usage.

 ### Making Sense of Extraction Response